conmaol/gadelica/grammar/nouns.md

 Note that ***Fhiann*** is correctly classified as a common noun even though it begins with a capital letter in the text. ***Fhiann*** is not a proper noun which names a particular group of men, but rather is a common noun (denoting a class of groups of men) which is being used as part of a phrase ***An Fhiann***, and it is this phrase as a whole which names the particular group of men.

+All proper nouns are concrete; all abstract nouns are common.

 ### Pronouns

 Lamb (2024:38): “Pronouns are short words that stand in for noun phrases.”